Cuernavaca Municipality: Santa María Ahuacatitlán

-The village of Santa María Ahuacatitlán is located 3.77 km north of the geographic center of the municipality and 4.68 km northeast of the historicl center of the city along Mexican Federal Highway 95.
+The village of Santa María Ahuacatitlán is located 3.77 km north of the geographic center of the municipality and 4.68 km northeast of the historical center of the city along Mexican Federal Highway 95.
 5,700 people live in Santa María Ahuacatitlán, which has commercial establishments employing 2,000 people.

 According to city records, Santa María Ahuacatitlán was founded when inhabitants of Cuahnahuac fled the city upon the approach of Hernán Cortés in 1521.
 Zapatista General Genovevo de la O (1876-1952) and signer of the Plan of Ayala was born in the village and is buried there.
 From 1952 to 1967, Benedictine monk Gregorio Lemercier (1912-1987), led the monastery of Santa María de la Resurrección.

 Nuestros Pequeños Hermanos, Casa Buen Señor operates an orphanage in Santa María Ahuacatitlán.
 The National Institute of Public Health (INSP) is headquartered in the village.

 Santa María Ahuacatitlán was included in the list of high-risk neighborhoods during the COVID-19 pandemic in December 2020.

 Colonia Nueva Santa María has a population of 582.